Las Vegas-to-California bullet train gets bipartisan backing

 Traffic jams on the interstate often stretch for 15 miles (24 kilometers) near the Nevada-California line as motorists head home after weekend or holiday travel to Las Vegas.

-The Mojave Desert is largely open space, and the electric-powered trains could potentially cut the four-hour trip in half, carry 500 passengers at speeds of nearly 200 mph (322 kph).
+The Mojave Desert is largely open space, and the electric-powered trains could potentially cut the four-hour trip in half, carrying passengers at speeds of nearly 200 mph (322 kph).

 “This project is a major priority because it will make southern Nevada more accessible to millions of visitors each year,” said U.S. Sen. Jacky Rosen, the Nevada Democrat leading the group.
 She said it “will boost our economy and create more good-paying jobs.”

-Note: This story was updated to correct that Amtrak service to Las Vegas ended in 1997, not 1991.